 In October 2017, the judge presiding over the federal MDL class action has ordered the parties to meet to then provide an update of settlement negotiations.
 Will this lead to an Androgel class action settlement?
 Maybe.
 This is how mass tort cases get to a global settlement.
 The plaintiffs hit with big verdicts and the drug company began looking at getting rid of the uncertainty on their balance sheets of so much litigation.

 Since then, there have been some wins and losses on both sides.
 What we have learned is that the juries buy into some of these cases and not others.
 This is the best kind of litigation to get settled.

 The Fact Sheet Dispute

-Opinion: AbbVie Does Not Want to Take a Case to Trial[I wrote this part in 2015.
+Opinion: AbbVie Does Not Want to Take a Case to Trial[I wrote this part – the rest of this – in 2015.
 I was, at least in part, wrong.]

 Case Status: Where Are We Going?

 As I said, everyone now expects the lion’s share of these cases to settle.
-Now we are just waiting to see what the settlement values for these cases.
-I’m also interested in seeing how many victims who are bitter at the amount of money they will receive opt out of the settlement and keep pushing forward.
+Now we are just waiting to see what the settlement compensation amounts are for these cases.
+I’m also interested in seeing how many victims who are bitter at the amount of money they will receive opt-out of the settlement and keep pushing forward.